salama/object-machine/object/instructions.md

 ### UnconditionalBranch

-An UnconditionalBranch always branches.
-So control never flows implicitly beyond it.
-The next Block must then be reached by another Branch.
+An UnconditionalBranch always branches, control never flows implicitly beyond it.
+The next Block must be reached by another Branch.

 UnconditionalBranches are for example needed in while loops that evaluate end criteria at the beginning, not the end, of the loop.